nfdi4cat/ontology-development/competency_questions/chemistry_questions.md

 - Which reactants X cause which side reactions Y ?

-- Which reaction X ouccoured if i get the products Y while having an initial mixture containing Z?
+- Which reaction X occurred if i get the products Y while having an initial mixture containing Z?

-- give me all reaction experiments X where the catalyst Y is allready contained in the initial mixture Z.
+- give me all reaction experiments X where the catalyst Y is already contained in the initial mixture Z.

-- give me all reactions X where a catalyst Y is occuring due to a parallel reaction Z .
+- give me all reactions X where a catalyst Y is occurring due to a parallel reaction Z .

-- Which Substances X have a positiv electron shift for the catalyst substance Y ?
+- Which Substances X have a positive electron shift for the catalyst substance Y ?

 - Which ligand X can be used with catalytic substance Y ?

-- Which side reactions X occur due to the Carrier Material Y in reactionexperiment Z ?
+- Which side reactions X occur due to the carrier material Y in reaction experiment Z ?

-- Which reactionconditions X is needed to achive reaction Y ?
+- Which reaction conditions X is needed to achieve reaction Y ?

-- At what reactionconditions X does a mixture Y produce more product Z than product U ?
+- At what reaction conditions X does a mixture Y produce more product Z than product U ?

-## Catalytic efficeny related question
+## Catalytic efficiency related question

 - give me all catalysts based on component X which have a surface absorption coefficient of Y